-- High Visibility Vest.

-- A hazard warning triangle.

-- A torch with charged batteries check it monthly.

-- Spare fuses and bulbs.

-- De-icing equipment (Both for glass and door locks).
+- High Visibility Vest. - A hazard warning triangle. - A torch with charged batteries check it monthly. - Always carry spare fuses and bulbs (for your vehicles lights and electrics). - De-icing equipment (Such as an ice-scraper or de-icing spray for windscreen and locks).

-- First aid kit.

-- A Map or GPS (Charged).

-- Appropriate clothing and footwear in case you have to leave your vehicle.

-- A charged mobile phone.

-- Some simple supplies to sustain yourself (drink and food).
+- First aid kit. - A Map or GPS (Charged). - Appropriate clothing and footwear in case you have to leave your vehicle. - Have a charged mobile phone so you can call for help or locate the EIRCODE for your location. - Some drink and food supplies to sustain yourself and passengers.

-- Know your EIRCODE.